mobzystems/tauri-dotnet/README.md

 See `App.tsx` for a way to start the backend service using `useBackendService.tsx`.
 If the backend URL is the empty string the backend will choose its own port number which can be found in the `startupLine`.

+## Publishing the backend using a profile

+The default `dotnet publish` command will publish a framework dependent version of the backend.
+To change that, create a publish profile (name it 'PublishProfile') and change `beforeBuildCommand` command to

+`dotnet build /p:DeployOnBuild=true /p:PublishProfile=PublishProfile`

+You can create multiple publish profiles but only the one specified in the `beforeBuildCommand` will be used when running `npm run tauri build`.